TUDelft-IN4303-2014/assignments/milestone3-codegen/day8.md

 ### Generate Stack Limit Directives

 A stack limit directive tells the Java Virtual Machine the maximum number of elements at the operand stack.
 To give a precise limit, you need to write a strategy `stack-limit` that maps MiniJava expressions and statements to a stack limit (**IMPORTANT**: Do not do this analysis on the Java Bytecode level).
-For expressions, you need to know the number of elements already on the stack before the expression is evaluated.
-You can pass this number as a term parameter.
-For statements, you do not need this extra argument since statements should not leave any elements on the stack.
+For expressions, you need to consider the number of elements already on the stack before the expression is evaluated.
+You can either pass this number as a term parameter or adapt intermediate results accordingly.
+For statements, you do not need this information since statements should not leave any elements on the stack.

 The following strategies might be useful: